How to Choose The Best Brands For Your Capsule Wardrobe

 Budget – Forever 21 ($10)

-Here’s my personal take on this:
+Here’s our personal take on this:

-I believe Premium and Affordable Luxury brands offer the best cost-to-value and, at times, the quality differentiation between the two is hard to detect.
+We believe Premium and Affordable Luxury brands offer the best cost-to-value and, at times, the quality differentiation between the two is hard to detect.
 So if you are forced to opt for a lower price item it won't necessarily mean a major decrease in quality.

 Once you establish your price range and the categories you fall into it'll take a bit of trial and error with fit and quality to nail your go-to list.